psanodiya94/commonpython/README.md

 ## 📋 Requirements

-- Python 3.8 or higher
+- Python 3.12 or higher (tested with 3.12.3)
 - IBM DB2 CLI tools (for database operations)
 - IBM MQ CLI tools (for messaging operations)
-- Coverage (for testing only)
+- Coverage 7.0.0 or higher (for testing)
+- PyYAML (for configuration handling)

+Note: The framework is actively tested with Python 3.12.3 but may work with earlier versions.

 ## 🎯 For New Users